vincepower/nginx-default-backend/README.md

-# NGINX Default backend instance to use for a/b testing
+# NGINX Default backend instance to use for ingress validation

 This is used to test ingress related things so I know for sure it is routing properly.